Logo

 How to get the biggest bang for the buck when getting your air conditioner system installed.

 If you are buying your system via cash or check.
 Do not tell them that if they are pushing financing.
 Every financing company charges the contractor a percentage of the amount finance for a decent rate or offer.
-The most common one a customer pays for are “same as cash” or low payment options.
-This can cost the contractor 5-15% depending how long or low the loan and interest rate is.
+The most common one a customer pays for are “same as cash” or low payment / low interest options.
+This can cost the contractor 5-10% depending how long or low the loan and interest rate is.
 With this information I would negotiate all the way to the end then ask them “if I pay you cash will you give me a discount?”
-If they say no, tell them you know they are paying a fee for the financing and to just give it to you instead of the bank.
+If they say no, tell them you know they are paying a fee for the financing and to just give it to you instead of the bank (Don’t do this if your not ready to buy at that point).

 You get what you pay for…sometimes.